Sources say ShopRite owner Jeff Brown weighing run for mayor in 2023

 According to the city charter, elected officials must resign their posts when running for another office.

-Brown also could cash in on his long-time opposition of the city’s sweetened beverage tax.
+Brown also could cash in on his longtime opposition to the city’s sweetened beverage tax.

 If Brown ran on ending Kenney’s soda tax, he could seek support from the beverage industry, which spent millions of dollars in a failed effort against Kenney’s soda tax five years ago, and anti-soda tax unions, like the Teamsters, the government relations source said.